Capstone-Team-CH2-PS379/.github/profile/README.md

 ## 🤝 Contribute

 We are always open to new ideas and contributions that can enrich the learning experience at FluentIn.
-If you're passionate about language learning and want to contribute, you cant contact us at [fluentin.official@gmail.com](mailto:fluentin.official@gmail.com).
+If you're passionate about language learning and want to contribute, you can contact us at [fluentin.official@gmail.com](mailto:fluentin.official@gmail.com).

 ## 📫 Contact Us